Sources

 heavy equipment company into cosmetics but a sales manager can’t.

-running a high-end confectionary business can sometimes be just as
+experience with running a high-end confectionary business can sometimes

 4. Hiring Nearby Asians